seetohjinwei/StackC/README.md

 StackC is a stack-oriented programming language that is inspired by [Forth](https://en.wikipedia.org/wiki/Forth_\(programming_language\)), another stack-oriented programming language.
 This language is built entirely for fun!

-The interpreter is written in C. Testing framework is written in Python.
+The interpreter and testing framework is written in C.

 If anyone stumbles upon this and has any feedback/bug reports, feel free to open an issue regarding it.
 I would appreciate it, thank you!